kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

 deletion are those that have the `ownerReference.blockOwnerDeletion=true` field and are in the garbage collection controller cache.
-The garbage collection controller cache may not contain objects whose resource type cannot be listed / watched successfully, or objects which are created concurrent with deletion of an owner object.
+The garbage collection controller cache may not contain objects whose resource type cannot be listed / watched successfully, or objects that are created concurrent with deletion of an owner object.
 See [Use foreground cascading deletion](/docs/tasks/administer-cluster/use-cascading-deletion/#use-foreground-cascading-deletion) to learn more.